White Dwarfs in Globular Clusters: White Dwarf Formation and Evolution

 \subsection{Exotic Cases}

-A well defined white dwarf sequence in the old open cluster NGC\,6791 was recently observed by \cite{Bedin05} with ACS@HST.
+A well defined white dwarf sequence in the old open cluster NGC\,6791 was observed by \cite{Bedin05} with ACS.
 The fit with C/O white dwarf models suggested an age of 2.4\,Gyr, in stark contrast to the age of 8\,Gyr derived from the main sequence turnoff of this cluster.
 The authors ruled out an incorrect distance modulus and incorrect assumptions on the mass of the hydrogen layer or the C/O ratio in the cores of the white dwarfs as possible explanations.
-Helium-core white dwarfs from binary evolution also cannot explain the observed white dwarf sequence, as such white dwarfs would have low masses and would therefore be too bright.
+He-core white dwarfs from binary evolution also cannot explain the observed white dwarf sequence, since such white dwarfs would have low masses and would therefore be too bright.

-Prompted by these findings \cite{Hansen05} explored further possible explanations and found that two effects can contribute to explain bright white dwarfs in NGC\,6791: {\em i) --} Retardation of cooling by $^{22}$Ne sedimentation (\cite{Bildsten01}; \cite{Deloye02}), which would predict the peak of the white dwarf cooling sequence for C/O white dwarfs at $m_{606W} \approx$29--30 from canonical models). {\em ii) --} Production of \emph{massive} ($>$0.4\,M$_\odot$) helium-core white dwarfs due to extreme mass loss on the red giant branch.
+Prompted by these findings \cite{Hansen05} explored further possible explanations and found that two effects can contribute to explain bright white dwarfs in NGC\,6791: {\em i) --} Retardation of cooling by $^{22}$Ne sedimentation (\cite{Bildsten01}; \cite{Deloye02}), which would predict the peak of the white dwarf cooling sequence for C/O white dwarfs at $m_{606W} \approx$29--30 from canonical models). {\em ii) --} Production of \emph{massive} ($>$0.4\,M$_\odot$) He-core white dwarfs due to extreme mass loss on the RGB.
 The idea of increased mass loss is supported by the existence of extreme horizontal branch stars in NGC\,6791 (\cite{Kaluzny92,Liebert94,Landsman98}).
 This second scenario can explain the peak in the luminosity function at $m_{606W} \approx$22\ldots24) white dwarfs in NGC\,6791 by \cite{Kalirai07a} yielded masses below 0.46\,M$_\odot$ (threshold for core helium burning) for six out of nine probable cluster members, with the remaining three having masses of 0.47\,M$_\odot$, 0.48\,M$_\odot$, and 0.53\,M$_\odot$, supporting the high mass loss scenario outlined by \cite{Hansen05}.
+Spitzer observations by \cite{vanloon08}, however, provide no evidence for enhanced mass loss.